Aliases for GHR Gene

 GeneCards Summary for GHR Gene

 GHR (Growth Hormone Receptor) is a Protein Coding gene.
 Diseases associated with GHR include Laron Syndrome and Growth Hormone Insensitivity, Partial.
-Among its related pathways are TGF-Beta Pathway and Peptide ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and JAK-STAT signaling pathway (KEGG).
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein phosphatase binding.
 An important paralog of this gene is PRLR.

 Receptor for pituitary gland growth hormone involved in regulating postnatal body growth.
 On ligand binding, couples to the JAK2/STAT5 pathway (By similarity).

 The soluble form (GHBP) acts as a reservoir of growth hormone in plasma and may be a modulator/inhibitor of GH signaling.

 Isoform 2 up-regulates the production of GHBP and acts as a negative inhibitor of GH signaling.